 Protection of Bone

-Tooth Replacement Options
+Our Tooth Replacement Options

-Dental implants are surgically placed in the upper or lower jaw, serving as replacements for missing teeth.
+Dental Implants: Dental implants are surgically placed in the upper or lower jaw, serving as replacements for missing teeth.
 A dental implant looks and feels like a natural tooth.
 It helps to stabilize your jaw and does not affect healthy, surrounding teeth.

 Dental Bridge: A dental bridge is a removable appliance for replacing one or several lost teeth.
 As with dentures, a dental bridge can be removable (known as flipper teeth) or anchored by a dental crown or dental implant.

-More natural looking and feeling than ever before, dentures or partial dentures can be used when a patient is missing several teeth.
+Dentures: More natural looking and feeling than ever before, dentures or partial dentures can be used when a patient is missing several teeth.
 With the same look and function of natural teeth, dentures allow patients to chew, speak and smile normally.

 Full dentures replace all of the upper or lower teeth and can be fixed or removable.
 Fixed dentures are supported by dental implants.
 These offer long-term benefits and require maintenance similar to natural teeth.